storesafe/cordova-sqlcipher-adapter/README.md

 ## Community

 - Testimonials of apps that are using this plugin would be especially helpful.
-- Reporting issues at [litehelpers / Cordova-sqlcipher-adapter / issues](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues) can help improve the quality of this plugin.
+- Reporting issues in [litehelpers / Cordova-sqlcipher-adapter / issues](https://github.com/litehelpers/Cordova-sqlcipher-adapter/issues) can help improve the quality of this plugin.

 ## Code